Raghad-Alzahrani7/Raghad-Alzahrani7/README.md

 ## Raghad Alzahrani 👋

-I’m Raghad, an IT student at King Abdulaziz University.
-I’m interested in web development and data analysis, and I enjoy learning new technologies and working on projects that improve my skills.
+A junior IT student at KAU interested in web development and data analysis.
+I enjoy learning new technologies and building projects that improve my skills.

 ## 🚀 Skills